brunilda-sa/multilabel_classification/README.md

 # Multi-label classification for Satellite Images

 ## Introduction
-In this notebook we are going to build a multi-label classification model, where given a specific image the model will associate the labels belonging to it.
-Thus, each image can have multiple labels and there are 17 possible labels: agriculture, artisinal_mine, bare_ground, blooming, blow_down, clear, cloudy, conventional_mine, cultivation, habitation, haze, partly_cloudy, primary, road, selective_logging, slash_burn, water.
+In this notebook we are going to build a multi-label classification model, where given a specific satellite image the model will associate all labels belonging to it.
+The labels associated to the satellite images describe differents atmospheric conditions and various classes of land cover/land use.
+There are 17 possible labels: agriculture, artisinal_mine, bare_ground, blooming, blow_down, clear, cloudy, conventional_mine, cultivation, habitation, haze, partly_cloudy, primary, road, selective_logging, slash_burn, water.

 ### Data source and description
-In order to train our model we are going to use
 The dataset contains the list of labels and satellite images.
 Images have four bands of data: red, green, blue, and near infrared
 The data comes from Planet (https://www.planet.com/) and its Brazilian partner SCCON (https://www.sccon.com.br/) Data list:
 -  train.csv - contains the training file names and their labels, the labels are space-delimited
--  sample_submission.csv - contains all the files in the test set
+-  sample_submission.csv - contains all file names and their labels in the test set
 -  train-jpg.zip - images for the train set
 -  test-jpg.zip - images for the test set

 ### What is a Multi-Label Classification
 Multi-label classification is task of finding multiple key features from one specific satellite image.
+In others words one image can be associated to several classes/labels.

 ## Challenges
-- Multi-Label classification
+- Multi-Label classification.
+Normally classification are bynary or multi-classes.
-- Large Dataset, the training data has over one million rows
+- Large dataset, the training data has over one million rows
 - Imbalanced Dataset

 ### Methodology